Apple’s HomePod Speaker Will Be Available On Feb. 9

 The HomePod has other audiophile-friendly features, too.
 The coffee can–sized speaker can detect its location in a room and automatically adjust its output to optimize sound based on where it is (for example, if it were on a bookshelf against a wall versus on a coffee table in the middle of the room).

 Like Sonos systems, the HomePod has multi-room audio capabilities through AirPlay 2, Apple's new wireless audio platform.
 This means the HomePod will be compatible with third-party AirPlay 2 speakers as well.
+Sadly, multi-room audio won’t be supported until later this year via a software update.
+Same thing for stereo playback using two HomePods in the same room.

 Amazon and Google’s offerings, meanwhile, are notable more for the voice assistant software that powers them, and less for the fidelity of their speakers.
 (You can, however, connect both the Echo and Home to external audio outputs via Bluetooth or, for the smaller Echo Dot and Home Mini, auxiliary cable.)